Excel to XLS converter

 Macros in .xlsx might not work correctly in .xls.
 Some scripts need .xlsm instead.
 If your bank file uses automation, consider saving it as .xlsm, or recheck the macro settings after converting to make sure nothing’s broken.

 If your Excel has charts, images, or embedded files, they may not show up properly in .xls.
 The older format has limits on what it can display.
-You’ll need to either simplify your file or reinsert key visuals after converting to make your statement clear again.
+You’ll need to either simplify your file or reinsert key visuals after converting to make your file clear again.